Surgery Prep and Recovery: Understanding Anesthesia

 Regional anesthetics: provide anesthesia to a bodily region that contains the wound or surgery site.
 For example, a regional anesthetic for an ACL surgery, (see our 3-part blog series on that topic) would be applied to your spine, epidural space, or directly to the nerves carrying sensation and pain to the brain from the surgery site.
 Regional anesthetics block these sensations from ever reaching the brain.
 Someone under regional anesthesia can sometimes choose to be completely awake for major surgery or they can elect to be sedated for comfort.

 General anesthetics: creates a total loss of sensation and consciousness throughout the body.
 General anesthesia involves sedation and anesthetics at higher doses which typically render a human without an ability to properly breathe on their own, and often involve breathing devices that can assist or take over breathing functions.

-Because general anesthetics are given at higher doses than local or regional techniques, they can cause the negative side effects more commonly associated with anesthetics.
-These can include: nausea, vomiting, sore throat, and the “hangover feeling”.
+Because general anesthetics are given at higher doses than local or regional techniques, they can cause negative side effects more commonly associated with anesthetics.
+These can include nausea, vomiting, sore throat, and the “hangover feeling”.
 In general, it also requires a longer post-surgery recovery time.

 Preparing for Anesthesia